What assistive technology is for

 What is the risk to you

-Low-risk assistive technology will not usually cause harm when used in daily life.
-These can be readily available items you choose and use safely with very little advice or setup support from assistive technology advisors.
+Low-risk assistive technology won’t usually cause harm when used in daily life.
+They’re readily available items you choose and use safely with very little help from assistive technology advisors.
 For example, items like non-slip bathmats or adapted cutlery.
-You can generally buy low-cost and low-risk assistive technology from your ‘consumables’ budget.
+You can generally buy low-cost and low-risk assistive technology using your consumables budget.

 Learn how to buy low-cost assistive technology.

-All higher-risk assistive technology products will need advice from an assistive technology advisor or assistive technology assessor to help choose the right item for you.
+You’ll need to get advice from an assistive technology advisor or assistive technology assessor to help choose the right higher-risk assistive technology products for your needs.
 We generally consider items regulated by the Therapeutic Goods Administration in Australia as higher-risk.

 For example, items like wheelchairs, beds and bed sticks, vehicle modifications, prosthetics or orthotics.
-For assistive technology that is high-risk, we need information about price, evidence, and assessments before we can approve them.
-They will generally be a stated support in your NDIS plan and something we talk to you about before your plan reassessment.
+We need information about price, evidence and assessments before we can approve high-risk assistive technology.
+They’re usually a stated support in your NDIS plan and something we talk to you about before your plan reassessment.

 Learn how to buy mid-cost or high-cost assistive technology.